Root Causes of Health Inequities

 Discrimination and Racism

-Discrimination and racism affect the distribution of
+Discrimination and racism affect the distribution

-exposure to stressors.
+such as increasing exposure to stressors.

 Historical Roots of Unequal Power